TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/_index.md

 {{% ttnv2 %}} machines were shut down on December 1, 2021. `ttn-lw-migrate` is no longer able to migrate devices from these servers.

-To view applications, devices, and gateways which were still registered The Things Network V2 before shutdown, see [Migrate using the V2 Takeout Tool]({{< relref "migrate-using-takeout-tool" >}}).
+To view applications, devices, and gateways which were still registered on The Things Network V2 before shutdown, see [Migrate using the V2 Takeout Tool]({{< relref "migrate-using-takeout-tool" >}}).
 You may migrate these entities simply by adding them in {{% tts %}}.

 ## Prerequisites